 - [5.0] Abstract concepts i.e; Transformational health ideas / Transforming ideas in health,

-The concept visuals are presented in a sequence of galleries below containing logo preview grids that combine real world mock ups of the logo and a standard set of visual performance tests that verify the following pragmatic issues are well resolved;
+The concept visuals are presented in a sequence of galleries below containing logo preview grids that are a standard set of visual performance tests that verify the following pragmatic issues are resolved;

 - 2, 3 and full colour renderings,

 - one colour and black and white versions,

 - versions on a white background and “reversed” out of black and solid colour

 - readability and distinctiveness at a range of sizes